pyOpenSci/lessons/contribute-open-source/fork-repo.md

 1. **Go to your fork** on GitHub.
 2. **Click the** <i class="fa-solid fa-arrows-rotate" style="color: #81c0aa;"></i> **Sync fork** **button** (available on GitHub’s UI).
 3. Your fork's main branch will now match the latest version of the original repository.
-This means that it has the most recent commits that have been made to the parent repository.
+This means that your fork contains the most recent commits that have been made to the parent repository.

 :::{todo}
 /images/github/sync-fork.png